 What I was facing were these words; nothing more than words.
 I was giving mere human words the power to harm me and mold me into someone God never intended me to be.

-I had actually succeeded in life up until that point.
+You see, I had actually succeeded in life up until that point.
 I had always been a good student.
-I had friends.
-I had a beautiful daughter.
-I had a business that I was working from home at the time that was so successful that we were about to move to another country to expand it.
+I had friends, a beautiful daughter and I had a business that I was working from home at the time that was successful.

 It was a lie!

-I hadn’t always been a failure!
-But that lie was about to become true.
+I HADN’T always been a failure!
+But that lie was about to become truth.